naveenverma1/cp-online-judge/README.md

 # cp-online-judge
-repo contains my solution on various online judge
+this repository contains my solution on various online judge